BootsyZ/ANSISnake/README.md

 # ANSISnake
 Play snake in the terminal

-Should work on Unix.
+Should work on *nix.
 Does not work on Windows.